adam-mq/CIICCTE-server-backend/README.md

-# Server software designed for automating container workflows inside the CIICCTE
+# Server software designed for the abstraction between user workflows and container deployments

 - Rust made
 - Reliant on tokio, hyper and axum